zacanger/trash/react/isomorphic.md

 - send html to the client

 How to do this isomorphically?
 Check that itsquiz app again, it's so much easier than typing out an example here.

+For a full-on tutorial using React and Redux to make an isomorphic app (Todos, of course...), check here: https://medium.com/front-end-developers/handcrafting-an-isomorphic-redux-application-with-love-40ada4468af4